IBM-Bluemix-Docs/security-advisor/setup-activity.md

 ## Creating a COS bucket
 {: #activity-setup-cos}

-By using the {{site.data.keyword.security-advisor_short}} GUI, you can create a new COS instance and bucket.
+By using the {{site.data.keyword.security-advisor_short}} GUI, you can create a new COS instance and bucket in the Default resource group.

 1. Navigate to the **Integrations** tab of the service dashboard.